timmattison/tools/README.md

 ## The tools

 - dirhash
     - Gets a SHA256 hash of a directory tree.
 This is useful for comparing two directories to see if they are identical.
 This hash will only be the same if the directories have the same file names and the same file contents.
       However, we ignore the directory names and locations of files in the directories.
 See below for an example.
     - To install: `go install github.com/timmattison/tools/cmd/dirhash@latest`
 - prcp
     - Copies a file and shows the progress in the console.
 Useful for when you're copying large files and you don't want to keep opening a new terminal window to run `du -sh` to see how much has been copied.
 You can also press the space bar to pause the copy and press it again to resume.
     - To install: `go install github.com/timmattison/tools/cmd/prcp@latest`
 - prgz
     - Similar to `prcp` but instead of copying a file it gzip compresses it.
 It shows the progress in the console.
     - To install: `go install github.com/timmattison/tools/cmd/prgz@latest`
 - update-aws-credentials
     - Takes AWS credentials from your clipboard in the format provided by AWS SSO and writes it to your AWS config file.
 This is useful if you're using AWS SSO and you want to use the AWS CLI locally.
     - To install: `go install github.com/timmattison/tools/cmd/update-aws-credentials@latest`
 - sizeof
     - Shows you the size of files in the current directory (and subdirectories) in a human-readable format.
 Supports searching for files with a specific suffix (e.g. `.mkv`), prefix (e.g. `IMG_`), or a substring (e.g. `G_00`).
 It doesn't support any other form of wildcards.
 It doesn't assume suffixes have a period in front of them so you need to include that if you want it.
     - To install: `go install github.com/timmattison/tools/cmd/sizeof@latest`
 - htmlboard
     - Waits for HTML to be put on the clipboard and then pretty prints it and puts it back in the clipboard.
     - To install: `go install github.com/timmattison/tools/cmd/htmlboard@latest`
 - jsonboard
     - Waits for JSON to be put on the clipboard and then pretty prints it and puts it back in the clipboard.
     - To install: `go install github.com/timmattison/tools/cmd/jsonboard@latest`
+- reposize
+    - Shows you the size of the git repository you're currently in.
+Useful for investigating performance issues with large git repos.

 ## dirhash